amorychambers/ci-ms4-django/README.md

 9. Sign In/Register - Pages for a new user to register an account or for an existing user to log back in to their account, built with django-allauth

+10. 404 - Custom 404 page to redirect users to the homepage if they run into any errors on the site

 ### Wireframes
 ### Enttity Relationship Diagram